nextensio/clustermgr/test/kind/README.md

 * install kind (https://kind.sigs.k8s.io/docs/user/quick-start/) - the kind command needs to be in $PATH

-* Install python3 and pip3 and then 'pip3 install requests' and 'pip3 install websockets'.

 Thats about it, you are ready to create the full nextensio setup!

 ### Creating the setup